Who are we?

 Donations can be made directly from our Home page - just click on the Donate button.
 To donate by mail, please send your checks to:

 Larchmont, NY 10538

 Neighbors for Refugees is 501(c)(3) organization and donations are tax deductible.
 Our Tax ID # is 82-1778726.

 With President Trump's executive orders, what is the state of refugee resettlement in the United States?

-The numbers of refugees has been reduced, but the State Department continues working with agencies such as HAIS and Catholic Charities to settle refugees in the United States, including in Westchester County.
+The numbers of refugees has been reduced, but the State Department continues working with agencies such as HIAS and Catholic Charities to settle refugees in the United States, including in Westchester County.

-How many refugees or refugee families have been resettled in Westchester?
+How many refugees or refugee families has Neighbors For Refugees resettled in Westchester?

 We have enough problems in our own country.
 Why help people who don't live here?
 Why so much focus on refugees when we have enough homeless, needy in our own communities?

 It is proven time and again that there is plenty of compassion and concern to go around.
 Communities coming together to support the homeless or to welcome refugees is a reflection of the values that define us a Americans and people of good will.
 Many of those involved in welcoming refugees also volunteer for soup kitchens, contribute to programs for the homeless and routinely get involved in ongoing and pop-up community service projects.